TCCPP/wheatley/wiki_articles/cdecl.md

 - `*` means *pointer to*; `* const` means *const pointer to*
 - parentheses can be used to apply `*` before `()` or `[]`

-## Example 1 - Array of Pointers, Or Pointer to Array?
+## Example 1 - Array of Pointers, or Pointer to Array?
 ```cpp
 int (*ptr)[10]; // declare
       ptr       // ptr as